C.J. Cron Player Props: Rockies vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have the 24th-ranked team ERA among all league pitching staffs (4.46).
+- The Dodgers' 4.53 team ERA ranks 24th among all MLB pitching staffs.

 - Dodgers pitchers combine to rank 20th in baseball in home runs surrendered (96 total, 1.2 per game).